 NEVER REPRESENT YOURSELF IN AN AUDIT

 Beware of the hidden dangers in an IRS audit.
 It is not a “neutral” proceeding.
 The IRS Agent represents the Government – not you.
 Their job is to locate mistakes in your tax return.
 Most IRS agents will take advantage of you if they sense that you don’t understand the rules.
 For example, the IRS agent will usually try to use the audit interview process to obtain damaging admissions from you, so that the IRS can propose large audit changes against you and assert penalties at the audit’s conclusion.
 IRS agents are specially trained in tax law and they deal with tax audits every day.
 On the other hand, you are not trained to deal with an IRS tax audit.
 So, if you represent yourself in an IRS audit, the IRS agent will have a clear advantage over you.
-Don’t make a big mistake by representing yourself in an IRS tax audit.
+Don’t make a big mistake by representing yourself in an IRS tax audit rather than getting professional help with the IRS and your tax problems.

 NEVER HAVE YOUR TAX PREPARER REPRESENT YOU IN THE AUDIT